sivaram-R/DFDI-LAB01/README.md

 ```
 ## AIM:

-This experiment aims to demonstrate:

-- Create a **Disk Partition**.

-- Adding, deleting, and recovering files using Autopsy.

-- Understanding the forensic recovery of deleted data.

-- Removing the disk partition after the process.
+The primary aim of this report is to demonstrate the process of creating a disk partition, adding files, and analyzing them using Autopsy, a digital forensic tool.

 ## Step1: Creating a Disk Partition
 ## 1.Open File Manager